 Students shared the following after hearing the presentation:

 In addition to Pursue, we offer parent talks through churches and community organizations to prepare and educate parents.
 Ultimately, we want teens to realize that making healthy choices will enable them to stay in school, attain a quality education and have the ability to focus on their life goals and dreams.

-Who Can Relate: Suicide awareness program
+Who Can Relate: EFL's Suicide Prevention and Awareness Presentation

 - Who needs you?

 - Where do you find your value?